TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-21 - Replaces 40% of Rangers with Missile Defenders in USA Paradrops <a name='link__20230621__2026_usa_paradrop_payload'></a>
 **Changes**

-- **TWEAK**: Replaces 40% of Rangers with Missile Defenders in USA Paradrops.
+- **TWEAK**: 40% of Rangers are now replaced by Missile Defenders in USA Paradrops.
 Rank 1 drops 3 Rangers and 2 Missile Defenders, Rank 2 drops 6 Rangers and 4 Missile Defenders and Rank 3 drops 12 Rangers and 8 Missile Defenders.

 **Links**